Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Tensor networks for mathematical analysis

 For this matrix, the ground state energy is given by

-As we will see below, despite the apparent simplicity of the problem, which is gapped, classical methods require an effort to compute the ground state $f(\mathbf{x})$ and the eigenenergy $E_{0,0}$ that scales exponentially with the problem discretization size.
-The use of DMRG in the context of finding the lowest eigenfunction of a single particle complex potentials was also explored in \cite{martin-delgado2001,rodriguez-laguna2002}
+As seen below, despite the apparent simplicity of the problem, which is gapped, classical methods require an effort to compute the ground state $f(\mathbf{x})$ and the eigenenergy $E_{0}$ that grows rapidly with the problem discretization size.
+We expect to benefit form the exponential compression in the MPS representation to improve this scaling~\cite{GarciaRipoll2021}.